-Application Note 23: The ECDSA with plain signature format is selected for the signature algorithm implemented by the TOE for the Terminal Authentication Protocol (cf. [EACTR], Appendix A.6.4 and D.3.3 for details).
-The signature verification is used to verify the card verifiable certificates and the authentication attempt of the terminal generated a digital signature for the TOE challenge, see [EACTR], sec.
-4.4.
-The respective static public keys are imported within the respective certificates (C_T, C{DV})
+Application Note 24: The ECDSA with plain signature format is selected for the signature algorithm implemented by the TOE for the Terminal Authentication Protocol (cf. [EACTR, part 3 Appendix A.6] for details).
+The signature verification is used to verify the card verifiable certificates and the authentication attempt of the terminal generated a digital signature for the TOE challenge, see [EACTR, part 2 sec.
+3.4].
+The respective static public keys are imported within the respective certificates (C_T, C{DV}) during the TA and are extracted by the TOE using PK{CVCA} as the root key stored in the TOE during its personalization (see P.Terminal_PKI).